Skip to main content

 Why volume matters

 In voice, the same intent said ten different ways produces ten different conversations.
-Rushed, hesitant, overly detailed, unclear, small differences in how a caller speaks can completely change how your agent responds.
+Rushed, hesitant, overly detailed, unclear, small differences in how a customer speaks can completely change how your agent responds.
 The more simulations you run, the more of these variations you cover.

 Your Production Evals Run Every Simulation